pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain5.md

 ## 1

 So I think sometimes, but with you, yeah, so I think the **first question** is just for learning purposes.

-So it's what we get for breakfast today.
+- So it's "what we get for breakfast today?".

 Okay, so you see the correct answer was here, but you wouldn't get any points for that.
 So that was just the test though that you know what works.
 Okay, so from the next question onwards, you will get points.